5 Significant Moments in the History of Working Women

 4. Striving for balance: The Equal Pay Act

-Over the past few weeks, we’ve seen organisations across the UK publishing their 2019 gender pay gap reports, and it seems the gap is widening.
-Despite a push last year for greater balance in the workplace, only half of employers are improving.
+Over the past few years, we’ve seen organisations across the UK publishing their gender pay gap reports.
+Despite a push for greater balance in the workplace, progress is still very slow.
 But this is not a new conversation.
 In fact, fifty years ago, 187 female workers at a Ford factory in Dagenham went on strike in protest against their male colleagues earning 15% more than them.
 This was a turning point in the fight for equality.

 It wasn’t the first strike, and it definitely wouldn’t be the last.
 But it was a significant moment because of the ripple effect it had.
 The women on strike were brave, standing up to their bosses, the press, the government and even the unions.
 Not only did their struggle inspire generations of women that came after them, but it was a catalyst for the 1970 Equal Pay Act, which made it illegal to discriminate against women by paying them less for equally skilled work.